serialport/node-serialport/README.md

 });
 ```

-When disabling the `autoOpen` option you'll need to open the port on your own.
+When disabling the `autoOpen` option, you'll need to open the port on your own:

 ```js
 var SerialPort = require('serialport');
 var port = new SerialPort('/dev/tty-usbserial1', { autoOpen: false });